Frequently Asked Questions

 What is LASIK?

 LASIK is the most popular form of laser vision correction today, with millions of procedures performed worldwide every year.
-The surgery is a two-step process in which a thin, protective flap is first created with the FS laser (or a mechanical blade called a microkeratome) in the outer layer of the cornea.
+The surgery is a two-step process in which a thin, protective flap is first created with the FS laser in the outer layer of the cornea.
 The excimer laser then gently reshapes the underlying corneal tissue, allowing the cornea to correctly focus light on the back of the retina.
 Once the excimer laser has finished reshaping the corneal tissue, the outer flap is replaced in its original position, where it easily bonds with the surrounding tissue.
 The creation of the corneal flap in LASIK results in fast post-operative healing times and minimal discomfort following surgery.

 Does LASIK hurt?